-- 9. Review your settings, and click Launch to launch the instance. - 10.
+- 10. Review your settings, and then click Launch to launch the instance. - 11.
 A confirmation page lets you know that your instance is launching.
-Click Close to close the confirmation page and return to the Amazon EC2 console. - 11.
-In the Navigation pane, click Instances to view the status of your instance.
+Click Close to close the confirmation page and return to the Amazon EC2 console. - 12.
+Click Instances in the navigation pane to view the status of your instance.
 It takes a short time for an instance to launch.
 The instance's status is pending while it's launching.